Papillomavirus, despite negative paps

 Now, since the end of October, I started to have blood loss between one cycle and another.
 I went to see my gynaecologist because I knew that it wasn’t normal to have blood outside of my period.
 And he downplayed it by telling me that it was probably a hormonal problem.
 He gave me a treatment of hormones (lutenyl) for about twenty days.
 I did this treatment, but unfortunately, the losses continued even in the next cycle, so I decided to be seen by another gynaecologist because mine seemed a little ‘ superficial.

 On Wednesday, 2 December, I went to this new gynaecologist who presented me with a completely different situation that I wasn’t expecting.
 First of all, when he visits me, he tells me that I am full of warts under my labia minora (something that my gynaecologist, who has visited me for years, has never seen) and that I also have a lesion on the cervix definitely due to papilloma.
 So he immediately gave me a full pap test, which he told me was more specific than a simple pap test and a colposcopy, where he immediately found a mosaic lesion.
 I’ll have to wait until mid-December for the results, but I fell for the clouds.
-That is, years and years of careful visits and pap tests, and my gynaecologist never noticed anything.
+That is, years and years of careful visits and pap exams, and my gynaecologist never noticed anything.
 Not even external warts?

 Anxiety and Uncertainty

-Now, I don’t know what awaits me; I expect the worst because if this is the virus I have had since 2011 and not a recurrence, it means that the virus has had almost 5 years to spread, and I don’t dare think what will come out of the results of the colposcopy and the full pap test.
+Now, I don’t know what awaits me; I expect the worst because if this is the virus I have had since 2011 and not a recurrence, it means that the virus has had almost 5 years to spread, and I don’t dare think what will come out of the results of the colposcopy and the full pap exam.
 The new gynaecologist has already told me about an operation that can also be done under local anaesthesia for the uterus.
 I think it’s called colonisation, but I can’t understand the seriousness of it.

 Can anyone who’s been through it tell me what?
 What Should I expect?
 I swear that my world has collapsed because I have always been careful to examine myself at least once a year and have always trusted, but it wasn’t enough.
 What do they do to do the pap test if, in the meantime, it gives results?
 Sorry if I’ve dragged on, but I’m exasperated.